Bgood12/PathfinderCampaignNotes/Act 4 - The Maelstrom's Regatta/The Regatta.md

 	- Roll 3 times for into the storm

 **Race Start**
-[[The Windrider]] give his opening spiel #TODO then starts the race by calling a lightning bolt from the sky to signal the race start.
+[[World Building/Countries/Pirate Confederacy (Avarian Archipelago)/NPCs/The Windrider]] give his opening spiel #TODO then starts the race by calling a lightning bolt from the sky to signal the race start.
 He then transmogrifies into a bird of prey and takes off ahead of the ships.
 *GM Note*: Inform [[Yllavyre Enallyna|Ylla]] that this is their brother

 A sharp wind picks up and begins pushing the milling ships around as they raise anchor (DC25 Sailing Lore, +2DC for other reasonable skills).